 Of course, there are tons more local dishes than that – we’re not known as a food capital of the world for nothing.
 The thing is, you’re likely to get confused by all the blogs and websites telling you where to eat – because no one can ever agree on the best place to go!
 (For instance, we’re not that fond of Tian Tian Hainanese Chicken Rice though tourists love it).

-This is why I’ve put together a FREE useful guide for you, containing:
+This is why I’ve put together a FREE PDF guide for you, containing:

 Download it now to save time and get prepared for your food adventure in Singapore!

 There are around 107 hawker centres in Singapore, so instead of going around to eat “the best” version of a dish, you’ll actually check more items off your street food list by trying a few dishes in one place.

 Yes, chilli crab (as well as black pepper crab) is the most famous Singaporean dish.
 However, it’s not a hawker dish – chilli crab is expensive as it is priced according to seasonal availability and total weight of the crabs.
 Expect a serving for 2-4 to cost $50 (S$75) when you order it at seafood restaurants like JUMBO Seafood.